The-Build-Master/DevOps-Course-Starter/README.md

 Successful test will be indicated by a green tick icon.
 Failures can be reviewed by high lighting any red lines and looking at the test response.

+For the integration test an new file '.env.test' needs to be created in the same directory as the existing '.env' file.
+This new file will be a copy of the existing file but as it is to be added to source control and 'secret' information such as API Keys, API Tokens must be removed first.

+The content of the app.py file needs to be modified so that anything from the 'app = Flask(__name--) line to the end of all '@app.route' sections are encapsulated within a new 'def create_app():' block.

+e.g.
+# imports here

+def create_app():
+    app = Flask(__name__)
+    app.config.from_object(Config())

+    # All the routes and setup code etc
+    # e.g.
+    # @app.route('/')
+    # def index():
+    #     ...

+    return app

+The integration test file 'int_test.py' is located in a new 'tests' folder and it important that this folder also contains a '__init__.py' file.
+This can be copied from on of the other existing folders

+The new 'int_test.py' file will contain the test client and will be defined as a 'fixture'.
+It will be necessary to import a number of other items into this test file such as the 'app.py', 'dotenv' module to reference the '.env.temp' file as well as others related to 'os', 'pytest' and 'requests'

+A 'stub' is used instead of a direct call to Trello which returns a know package of data and it is this data that asserts are made to ensure that the correct response is received.

+The test can be initiated from within Visual Studio Code using the 'Testing Explorer' option which should return successful responses.
+It should also be possible to start 'Git bash' in the root folder of the workspace and running poetry run pytest or poetry run pytest path/to/test_file.
+In the latter case only a subset of all the tests maybe performed rather than a 'full' set.